A visionary idea inspires grassroots action.

 In 1987, the Greenbelt Alliance, the Golden Gate National Recreation Area, the National Park Service as well as citizen advocates came together to help form the Bay Area Ridge Trail Council.
 Thanks to their pioneering leadership the Ridge Trail is growing mile by mile.

-Today, 375 miles are open and ready to explore 80% of which is open to bikes and horses.
+Trail Progress: The first Ridge Trail segment was dedicated in May 1989.
+During the first few years, the Bay Area Ridge Trail Council made rapid progress, dedicating 200 miles of existing trail on public lands by 1995.
+Today, 393 miles are open and ready to explore 80% of which is open to bikes and horses.
 Bit-by-bit continuous sections are being knit together to provide true thru-hike (or bike, or ride!) opportunities.
 On our Western Ridge we have an 80-mile stretch from northern Marin to Highway 92 and on our Eastern Ridge we have a 43-mile connected stretch from El Sobrante to Union City.
 Get your maps out and make a plan!

 Operations and Database Coordinator